MicrosoftDocs/visualstudio-docs/docs/cross-platform/install-and-configure-tools-to-build-using-ios.md

 ### <a name="DownloadInstall"></a> To download and install the remote agent

-- From the Terminal app on your Mac, enter:
+- From the Terminal app on your Mac, ensure the Node.js that is currently in use is the required version 12.14.1 by running the command:

+  `node -v`

+- After verifying the required Node.js in use, run the following command to install vcremote under that Node.js version:

-   `sudo npm install -g --unsafe-perm vcremote`
+   `npm install -g --unsafe-perm vcremote`

    The global installation (**-g**) switch is recommended but not required.
+If the globabl installation switch is not used, vcremote will be installed under the current active path on the Terminal app.

    During the installation, `vcremote` is installed and developer mode is activated on your Mac.
 [Homebrew](https://brew.sh/) and two npm packages, `vcremote-lib` and `vcremote-utils`, are also installed.
 When installation completes, it's safe to ignore any warnings about skipped optional dependencies.